Mary Kiani: Solo career

 After leaving the Time Frequency, Kiani signed a solo recording contract with Mercury Records.
 She topped numerous club charts and her early singles all made the UK chart.
 "When I Call Your Name" made No. 18, the double A-side release "I Give It All To You" / "I Imagine" peaked at No. 35, and was followed into the charts by the cover of "Let the Music Play" which reached No. 19.
 Her fourth release "100%", her last single to be remixed by Motiv8 was another hit at No. 23, and "With or Without You" (a U2 cover) peaked at No. 46.
 All the singles were taken off her album Long Hard Funky Dreams, which was commercially less successful.

-Kiani then disappeared from the music scene for a while resurfacing with an Australian only single "Wrap You Up" in 1999, released on Jam Records.
-She contributed a cover of the Jennifer Holliday track "No Frills Love" to a few dance compilations, the main ones being The 2002 Sydney Gay & Lesbian Mardi Gras Official CD and Gayfest 2003.
-In the late 1990s, Kiani opened the Glasgow nightclub 'Slave' in the city's Clyde Street.

-She is still a popular performer on the gay club circuit.
-She returned in 2006 with her album, The Sydney Sessions, which initially received an Australia only release.
-The album became available on iTunes, alongside the 2005 remix of "Let the Music Play".
-She toured Australia in support of the album, including a performance at the 2006 Sydney Gay and Lesbian Mardi Gras, where she performed "I Imagine".

-She recorded a cover version of "After All I Live My Life" for Frankie Miller's tribute album, which was released in 2003 on Eagle Records.
-Kiani toured in Australia during 2007, as well as gave birth to her second child.
-Kiani's single, "Anything Is Possible", was released in October that year, through the Pumpin' UK label.

-Recently Kiani's older hits have experienced a resurgence in popularity, beginning with her single "100%", which appeared on Japan's We Love Tech Para: Mission Style II.
-Kiani is now based in Sydney, Australia and following a singing career in her new home, appeared at The Midnight Shift birthday party in 2009, and performed at Slide in October 2009 with her 'Live and Intimate Show'.